billShoe/LiterallyTilting/README.md

 ========

-Enable or disable features by opening your browser's Javascript console and setting the following variables, or by using the checkboxes at the bottom of hte page.
+Enable or disable features by opening your browser's Javascript console and setting the following variables, or by using the controls at the bottom of the page.

 ### Drift